-But 2021 will be another year of radical change, and being professionally successful this year will require us to build new and better habits — and maintain them — for how we show up professionally.
+But a new year is another opportunity for change, and being professionally successful this year will require us to build new and better habits — and maintain them — for how we show up professionally.

 Building new habits is challenging!
 However, this excellent tip sheet on Therapist Aid provides easy-to-implement advice for doing it, and it’s directly applicable to our work in philanthropy.
 For example:

 - Differentiate between goals and habits: Your goal may be to spend more time on donor relationships.
 Identify and implement the habits that will get you there: reviewing your portfolio each Monday to prioritize outreach, marking off time on your calendar each week for donor engagement, etc.

 - Start with small changes: Immediate, dramatic change can be unsustainable, but starting with small changes will create new habits.
 For example, if your goal is to ask more probing questions, write out three and use them consistently with donors over the next six weeks.

 - Tie new habits to other activities: To create consistency, use “After I _______, I will _______.”
 For example: “After I eat lunch every day, I will call or email five donors.”
 “After a great virtual conversation, I will reach out to natural partners to further explore how collaboration will strengthen this strategy”.